Trackhe/Rasbian64bitKubernetesServerDualstack/README.md

 apt-get update && apt-get install -y kubelet kubeadm kubectl
 ```

-Recommended but optional: ```apt-mark hold kubelet kubeadm kubectl```

-[WARNING IsDockerSystemdCheck]: detected "cgroupfs" as the Docker cgroup driver.
-The recommended driver is "systemd".
-Please follow the guide at https://kubernetes.io/docs/setup/cri/

 Soo you can use:
 ```
 cat >> kubeadm.yaml << EOF